 The Elk River Gauge (541-332-0405) was at 4.4' that day.

 Access: Take out at Oak Flat (42.5488, -124.0547), less than a mile upstream from the confluence of the Rogue and Illinois Rivers and but a few hundred yards upstream of Oak Flat campground.
+This is the same take out that is used for the Illinois River.

 Put in by walking down steep, but mostly open terrain from the Fry Place (42.4926, -124.0981), Reach the Fry place from the take out using these directions: Return to Agness Rd, turn left and quickly cross over the Illinois River.
 8.7 miles after crossing over the Illinois, turn left onto NF - 3318 (marked by a sign in 2017).
 Follow 3318 for 5.8 miles to an intersection, continue straight and downhill.
 1 mile later veer right onto a spur road (122), if you don't have AWD and clearance don't push it on this road.
 So regardless of whether you are hiking or still driving at this point, continue just shy of a mile down the road (the "main" one) until it bends sharply to the right and levels out with a nice field downhill to the left.